morningphase/FG-CIBGC/README.md

 #### Embedding

 The code in this directory accomplishes two main tasks.
-Firstly, "run.py" correlates high-level behavior patterns with audit logs, ultimately generating fine-grained behavior graphs.
-Secondly, "run.py" executes lifelong knowledge graph embedding.
+Firstly, "run.py" correlates high-level behavior units with audit logs, ultimately generating fine-grained behavior graphs.
+Secondly, "run.py" executes graph embedding.
 See the following command :

 ```
 cd Embedding
 python run.py --dataset=$dataset --kg=$algorithm
 ```

-#### Cluster
+#### Classification

-The code in this directory aims to produce clustering results.
-First, execute the pooling algorithm to generate embeddings for each behavior graph, then perform incremental clustering algorithm.
+The code in this directory aims to produce classification results.
+First, execute the pooling algorithm to generate embeddings for each behavior graph, then perform classification algorithm.
 See the following command :

 ```
-cd Cluster
+cd Classification
-python run.py --dataset=$dataset --cluster=$cluster
+python run.py --dataset=$dataset --classification=$classification
 ```

 #### Evaluate